Problem Solving: integrated methodologies, tools and applications in Lean consulting

 • Problem setting: define the problem.

-• Problem analysis: Decompose the main problem into secondary problems Work Breakdown Structure (WBS)
+• Problem analysis: decompose the main problem into subproblems Work Breakdown Structure (WBS)

-• Problem solving: Eliminate the causes and answer the questions posed by the problem
+• Problem solving: eliminating causes and answering questions posed by the problem

-• Decision making: Decide how to act based on the responses obtained
+• Decision making: deciding how to act based on the answers obtained

 Key concepts related to Problem Solving include:

-1. Symptom (from Greek σύμπτωμα: fortuitous occurrence, accident, what can happen).
-The symptom is a revealing condition, an indication of a phenomenon that evidences an abnormal condition that has occurred or is about to occur
+1. Symptom (from Greek σύμπτωμα: fortuitous occurrence, accident, that which can happen).
+Symptom is a revealing condition, an indication of a phenomenon that evidences an abnormal condition that has occurred or is about to occur

-2. Problem: issue, question or assertion whose solution, answer or justification is not immediately available, but it somehow goes wanted, through an executable and finite solution strategy [source Encyclopedia of Mathematics].
+2. Problem: an issue, question, or assertion whose solution, answer, or justification is not immediately available, but must somehow be researched, through an executable and finite solution strategy [source Encyclopedia of Mathematics]

 3. Cause: Fact or event that causes a certain effect, which is the origin or occasion of another fact

-4. Solution: (from Latin solvĕre: dissolve) Overcoming a difficulty, solving a problem
+4. Solution: (from the Latin solvĕre: discharge) Overcoming a difficulty, solving a problem

 The way we work on a daily basis is governed by cause and effect relationships.
 If we want to excel in our daily work, we must understand these relationships.

-In order to reach the correct solution or effect, it is necessary to go through understanding the problem, but even before a problem is solved, it is difficult to define it well and establish a hierarchy of problems based on certain indicators:
+To achieve the correct solution or effect, it is necessary to go through understanding the problem, but before we have even solved a problem, it is difficult to define it well and establish a hierarchy of problems based on certain indicators:

 • Frequency (sporadic vs. chronic)